litixsoft/karma-detect-browsers/README.md

 ```

 ## Release History
+### v1.1.0
+* Use karma's logger instead of console.log to respect the log level set in the karma config file

 ### v1.0.0
 * PhantomJS was not used when there are no browsers installed in the system